alexfriesen/nuxt-wp-example/README.md

 You tweak the GraphQL Data to your liking in the `apps/website/queries` folder.

-!NOTICE: make sure to enable "Enable Public Introspection" in the WPGraphQL settings and enable graphqlMiddleware.downloadSchema in the nuxt.config.ts file.
+> Hint: make sure to enable "Enable Public Introspection" in the WPGraphQL settings and enable graphqlMiddleware.downloadSchema in the nuxt.config.ts file.

+## Credits
+- Check out [WPNuxt](https://wpnuxt.com/) for a more mature and flexible setup